sphinx-contrib/spelling/docs/source/customize.rst

 name of a plain text file containing one word per line.
 All of the words in the file are assumed to be spelled correctly and may appear in any part of the document being processed.

+You can use multiple text files with words to be added to the dictionary, to do this all you need to do is use a list and include the name of your text files.

+Example:
+``spelling_word_list_filename=['spelling_wordlist.txt', 'my_wordlist.txt']``

 The ``spelling`` directive can be used to create a list of words known to be spelled correctly within a single file.
 For example, if a